-One thing that has always stopped me digging into the Windows App Store is the clunky UI, I don’t want something to be taking over my screen stopping me from flicking between windows, that’s just not good for user experience.
+One thing that has always stopped me from digging into the Windows App Store is the clunky UI, I don’t want something to be taking over my screen stopping me from flicking between windows, that’s just not good for user experience.

 This change means that we can open up our apps in desktop windows, swap them around, minimize them and do as we please.
-This is great news and might even see revenue increase for Microsoft.
+This is great news and might even see a revenue increase for Microsoft.

 Automatic Security Updates

 Something that has already sparked debate but is now unavoidable – forced security updates.
-While this may seem like a good thing on the surface for general users, gamers who still have dinosaur era internet connections it spells bad news for latency.
+While this may seem like a good thing on the surface for general users, gamers who still have dinosaur era internet connections spells bad news for latency.

 What do you think Microsoft will unveil?
 Would you like to see Virtual Reality desktops with Occulus support?
 Let us know in the comments.